bradley-woods/tech230-git-test/README.md

 # Tech230 - Git and GitHub Test
-Testing GitHub and Distributed VC
+- Testing GitHub and Distributed VC
+- Cloning Git repo and using push/pull workflow